Removal Experts!

 Pet stains come in all shapes and sizes, and each one requires a different level of care.
 As pet lovers, we’ve seen it all, from muddy paw prints to the more challenging odors and stains.
 Here are some of the most common pet stains and odors that we remove:

-- Mud and Dirt: Pets that love the outdoors tend to bring dirt and mud inside, which can create a mess on your rug, making it look dirty and worn.
+Pets that love the outdoors tend to bring dirt and mud inside the house.
+This accumulation can create a mess on your rug, making it look dirty and worn.
+Additionally, the cat litter used for pets often sticks to their paws.
+As they move around the house, the litter can spread, leaving traces on rugs and creating a mess that makes them look dirty and worn.

 These stains can cause both visible damage to your rug’s fibers and an unpleasant odor that can linger for days or even weeks.